Henry Akona

 November 2014

-A retelling of the Velvet Revolution through text, choral music, and scenes inspired by Václav Havel’s Vaněk plays.
-The text for the oratorio draws upon U.S. State Department documents and corresponding Czechoslovak and Soviet documents and interviews with journalists, diplomats, and ordinary people who were in the streets of Prague in November 1989.
+A retelling of the Velvet Revolution through text, music, and scenes inspired by Václav Havel’s Vaněk plays.
+The libretto draws upon U.S. State Department documents and corresponding Czechoslovak and Soviet documents and interviews with journalists, diplomats, and ordinary people who were in the streets of Prague in November 1989.
+Purchase the libretto.

 Libretto by Edward Einhorn